Bxckup/.github/profile/README.md

  <br>
 </h1>

-<h3 align=center>Bxkckup of one of the best multipurpose Discord Bot to improve your server!
-The Bot is a fully functional discord Bot with many commands.
+<h3 align=center>Bxckup of one of the best multipurpose Discord Bot to improve your server!
+The Bot is a fully functional Discord Bot with many commands.
 Moderation, Leveling, Starboard, Logging and more.
 In this Repository you will find everything about Bxckup</h3>

 ## Stack: